swapnilk30/java-developer-notes/02_CollectionFramework.md

 - Null insertion is not allowed , if we are trying to insert it then will get run time exception as **NullPointerException**.(UnChecked)

 # Map
+- If we want to represent group of individual objects as key value pair then should go for map.
+- Both key and values are objects, duplicated keys are not allowed, but values may be duplicated.

+## HashMap
+## LinkedHashMap
+## TreeMap
+## HashTable

 ## What is the difference between HashMap and TreeMap?
 ## What is the difference between HashMap and Hashtable?